johnwargo/google-functions-deploy/readme.md

 }
 ```

+**Note:** The options in the `flags` array shown in the previous example are the default flags used when you answer `Yes` to the "Use default flags?" prompt.

 The `gcloud functions deploy` command supports a wide selection of command-line options, refer to the [product documentation](https://cloud.google.com/sdk/gcloud/reference/functions/deploy) for information about all of the available options.
 Rather than code support for every command-line option, all you have to do is populate the `flags` array with the appropriate settings for your particular project and the module takes care of passing them to the `gcloud` command.

 ## Function Deployment